MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/shard_level_query_results_cache.md

+---
+title: shard level query results caching - Azure Data Explorer
+description: This article describes shard level query results caching functionality in Azure Data Explorer.
+services: data-explorer
+---
 # Shard-level query results caching

-Kusto can cache query results on per-shard level, and has ability to reuse these results for queries with overlapping calculations over these shards.
+Kusto can cache query results on per-shard level and has ability to reuse these results for queries with overlapping calculations over these shards.
-This cache is particularly useful for operational dashboards scenarios, where same query is executed in a scheduled manner, each time shifting time according to the current time. for example - running dashboard over last hour and moving timespan forward each 10 seconds.
+This cache is useful for operational dashboards scenarios where same query is executed in a scheduled manner, each time shifting time according to the current time. for example - running dashboard over last hour and moving timespan forward each 10 seconds.

 > [!Note]